1948 United States elections

 Elections were held on November 2, 1948.
 The election took place during the beginning stages of the Cold War.
 Democratic incumbent President Harry S. Truman was elected to a full term defeating Republican nominee New York Governor Thomas E. Dewey and two erstwhile Democrats.
 The Democrats won back control of Congress from the Republicans.
-Until 2020, Democrats would never again flip a chamber of Congress in a presidential election cycle.
+Until 2020, the Democrats would never again flip a chamber of Congress in a presidential election cycle.

 In the presidential election, President Truman ran for reelection despite being widely seen, even by fellow Democrats, as a vulnerable incumbent who was too risky for the party to nominate, but he ultimately won his party's nomination.
 In the fight for the Republican nomination, Thomas E. Dewey, who lost the previous presidential election, was renominated.
 In the end, Truman won the presidential election over Dewey in an upset.

 In the congressional elections, the Democratic Party benefited from the coattails of Truman's victory and retook Congress.
 In the Senate, the Democrats took nine seats from the Republicans, regaining control of the chamber.
 In the House of Representatives, the Democrats won the national popular vote by a margin of 7.2 percentage points, flipped 75 seats from the Republicans, and won a sizable majority in the chamber; a large swing in the House of Representatives would not occur again until 2010.

 In the gubernatorial elections, Democrats won six seats from the Republicans and won a majority of gubernatorial offices, Puerto Rico also elected Luis Muñoz Marín of the Popular Democratic Party as its first democratically elected governor.

+This is the last time where the incumbent president's coattails led to both houses of Congress flipping in a single election cycle.